Anne Braden: Background

 inside out and upside down".
 The experience that so affected her, in 1946, was witnessing a march of black veterans to the Birmingham courthouse, led by Louis Burnham of the Southern Negro Youth Congress, demanding the right to vote; with Braden covering the story as a reporter for the Birmingham News.

 After working on newspapers in Anniston and Birmingham, Alabama, Anne Braden returned to Kentucky as a young adult to write for The Louisville Times.
 She became a supporter of the Civil Rights Movement at a time when it was unpopular among southern whites.

 While working at The Louisville Times, Anne met fellow newspaperman Carl Braden, a left-wing trade unionist.
 The couple married in 1948.
 Both were deeply involved in the civil rights cause and the subsequent social movements it prompted from the 1960s to the 1970s.

 Career

 Early activism

 In 1948, Anne and Carl Braden immersed themselves in Henry Wallace's run on the Progressive Party for the presidency.
 Soon after Wallace's defeat, they left mainstream journalism to apply their writing talents to the interracial left wing of the labor movement through the FE (Farm and Equipment Workers) Union, representing Louisville's International Harvester employees.

 Even as the postwar labor movement splintered and grew less militant, civil rights causes heated up.
 In 1950, Anne Braden spearheaded a hospital desegregation drive in Kentucky.
-She endured her first arrest in 1951 when she led a delegation of southern white women organized by the Civil Rights Congress to Mississippi to protest the execution of Willie McGee, an African American man convicted of the rape of a white woman, Willette Hawkins.
+She endured her first arrest in 1951 when she led a delegation of southern white women organized by the Civil Rights Congress to Mississippi to protest the execution of Willie McGee, an African American man controversially convicted of the rape of a white woman, Willette Hawkins.